 Precision operational amplifier ADHV4702-1 capable of direct 220V input

-Applications such as high-side current sensing, high-voltage drivers, ATE (automatic test equipment), and LiDAR require high-voltage analog circuitry exceeding tens of volts.
+Applications such as high-side current sensing, high-voltage drivers, ATE (automated test equipment), and LiDAR require high-voltage analog circuits exceeding tens of volts.

-Until now, high-voltage analog circuits have been realized using discrete circuits such as transistors, but there were issues such as expensive components, difficulty in miniaturizing the circuits, and heat generation.
+High-voltage analog circuits have previously been achieved using discrete transistor circuits, but these have posed challenges such as the high cost of components, the difficulty of miniaturizing the circuits, and heat generation.

-The ADHV4702-1 from Analog Devices, Inc. is a high-voltage, high-precision operational amplifier that solves these challenges using Analog Devices' proprietary next-generation semiconductor process and innovative architecture.
+The ADHV4702-1 from Analog Devices is a high-voltage, high-precision operational amplifier that solves these challenges through the company's proprietary next-generation semiconductor process and innovative architecture.

-Here we will introduce the following four features of ADHV4702-1.
+This article introduces the following four features of the ADHV4702-1.

 • Low noise measurement of high voltage signals with few parts